tylermercer/personal-website/src/content/posts/software/free-lunches.md

 ---

-I'm curious what you thought of this article.
-In particular, I'm curious about ways in which you have seen behavioral design impacting web performance, and how you think we can take that further, whether that's in addressing framework choice or any of the other factors in web performance.
+I’m curious what you thought of this article.
+In particular, I’m curious about ways in which you have seen behavioral design impacting web performance, and how you think we can take that further, whether that’s in addressing framework choice or any of the other factors in web performance.
 Please share your thoughts
 [on Twitter](https://twitter.com/tylermercerdev/status/1661968132750348289)[^twitter-regret] or [via email](/contact/)---or, even better,